CNT Course Policies and Procedures

 • Other licensed healthcare professionals legally authorized to practice acupuncture in the United States*

-• NADA detoxification specialists*
+• NADA detoxification specialists/POCA Trained Auricular Acu-Technicians*

 Candidates are required to provide documentation of their eligibility when registering for the CNT course and exams.
 For more information about what documentation is required for each eligibility criteria, see "Step 2: Gather your Documentation" on our Register for the Online CNT Course page.